DistributedCollective/zero/DEPLOY.md

   - DEPLOYER_PK_MAINNET

-deploy: yarn workspace @sovryn-zero/lib-ethers hardhat deploy
+initial deploy: yarn workspace @sovryn-zero/lib-ethers hardhat deploy

 set the 0x1 addresses to the marketMaker and presale contracts for rsktestnet network